KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 There are two main reasons for this.
 The first one is it allows me to use data-attributes modulators to target both `x` and `x.y` by doing `data-rating^='x'`.
 This may seem insignificant but it makes a selector like `.rating-1 .star-1, .rating-1-half .star-1` turn into `[data-rating^='1'] .star-1`.
 Much shorter.

+Another interesting about moving to data-attributes is it makes any JavaScript enhancement much lighter.
+Needless to say it's easier to parse a numeric data-attribute than to parse a string in class lists.
+But that's clearly out of the scope of this article though.

 ### Revamping the `stars-color` function

 We'll start with the simplest thing we can do to improve the code: refactoring the `stars-color` function.
 My idea was to have a list of colors (sorted from the lowest rating to the best one) so we can pick a color from its index in the list.